learn-co-curriculum/phase-1-arrow-functions/README.md

 ## Learning Goals

-- Review declaring a function using a function expression
-- Declare a function using arrow syntax
+- Declare a function using arrow syntax.
-- Describe situations where arrow functions are used
+- Write an arrow function with an implicit return.

 ## Introduction